raspberrypilearning/did-you-like-it/en/step_8.md

 ## You've completed the project 🎉

-If you are following the [Machine Learning with Scratch](https://projects.raspberrypi.org/en/pathways/scratch-machine-learning) pathway, you can move on to the [xxxxx](https://projects.raspberrypi.org/en/projects/xxxxx) project.
-In this project, you will xxxxxx.
+Congratulations, you have reached the end of the [Machine Learning with Scratch](https://projects.raspberrypi.org/en/pathways/scratch-machine-learning) path!

+You can explore our [other Scratch projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=scratch) and try them out.